 - 1 1/2 cups breadcrumbs

 - 1 cup grated Parmesan cheese

-- In a large bowl, mix the spinach, breadcrumbs, eggs, Parmesan cheese, salt, and pepper.
-Add in the butter mixture.
+- In a large bowl, combine the spinach, breadcrumbs, eggs, Parmesan cheese, salt, pepper, and butter mixture.
+Stir to thoroughly combine.

-- Roll the mixture into balls, and place them on a baking sheet.
+- Using a small cookie scoop or spoon, scoop the mixture into your hands and roll into a ball and place them on the baking sheet.

-- Bake for 15 to 20 minutes, until slightly browned.
+- Bake for 15 to 20 minutes, until lightly browned.

-You can add more breadcrumbs if necessary; just add them 2 tablespoons at a time and mix well.
+- You can add more breadcrumbs if necessary; just add 2 tablespoons at a time and mix well.

 Recipe adapted from The Curvy Carrot.